Fruehstart-Rente 2026: €10 per Month from the German State for Every Child

 Important: the Fruehstart-Rente is not yet law.
 So far, the federal cabinet has only adopted the framework paper (17 December 2025).
 The actual bill is expected during 2026.
 The government aims for retroactive validity from 1 January 2026 once the law is in force.

-This is separate from the pension-reform act (Altersvorsorge-Reformgesetz) that the Bundesrat passed on 8 May 2026.
+This is separate from the pension reform act (Altersvorsorge-Reformgesetz) that the Bundesrat passed on 8 May 2026.
 That law replaces the Riester pension for adults with the new Altersvorsorgedepot from 1 January 2027.
-The Fruehstart-Rente is a separate rule for children and runs in parallel.
+The Fruehstart-Rente is a separate rule for children and runs in parallel (see the GDV statement).

-Details — such as maximum extra contributions or which providers will be certified — may still change during the legislative process.
-We will update this page as soon as the bill is published.
+Details such as maximum extra contributions or which providers will be certified may still change during the legislative process.
+This page will be updated as soon as the bill is published.

 What you can do today